-To begin with the donor will be asked to produce a semen sample by the clinic which will then be screened in a laboratory.
+To begin making money selling your body as a sperm donor, you’ll be asked to produce a semen sample by the clinic which will then be screened in a laboratory.
 Donors are advised to abstain from sexual activity five days before producing the sample.
-To ensure your sperm is of good quality, do not smoke or take recreational drugs, limit your alcohol to the (admittedly) meagre recommended weekly allowance and cut back on your red mean consumption.
+To ensure your sperm is of good quality, do not smoke or take recreational drugs, limit your alcohol to the (admittedly) meagre recommended weekly allowance and cut back on your red meat consumption.
 A blood sample will also be taken to screen for any genetic disorders and sexually transmitted diseases such as HIV.

 If you’re accepted as a sperm donor and you agree to enter the programme then you’ll need to sign legal forms giving your consent to the storage of your samples and allowing their use.
 The samples you donate will be kept in storage for up to 10 years, but you may specify a shorter time if you wish.

 In addition, notes will be made about your physical appearance (e.g. build, complexion, eye and hair colour) and these details may be used to match your characteristics with those of the recipients of your donated sperm.

 Your details will be held on a register maintained by the HFEA as a safeguard against inappropriate sexual relationships between children sharing the same (genetic) father.